 And no, they don’t have to drink at parties.
 It is always better for them to throw popcorn at one another’s mouth and squirt everyone else with water pistols…

-For a great teen resource on how to be true to yourself, give your teen my book Be Special, Be Yourself for Teenagers.
+For a great teen resource on how to be true to yourself, give your teen my book Be Special, Be Yourself for Teenagers as a birthday present.